EnterpriseDB/ciclops/README.md

 With those prerequisites, you can trigger ciclops with the `artifact_directory` argument set to the folder containing the JSON artifacts, and the `output_file` set to write a markdown report.
-Then you can print that to the
+Then you can print that report to the
 $GITHUB_STEP_SUMMARY environment variable provided by GitHub.

 For example: